datacontroller/docs.datacontroller.io/docs/dcc-tables.md

 The loadtype determines the nature of the update to be applied.
 Valid values are as follows:

+- FORMAT_CAT.
+For updating Format Catalogs, the BUSKEY should be `FMTNAME START`.
+See [formats](/formats).
 - UPDATE.
 This is the most basic type, and any updates will happen 'in place'.
 Simply provide the primary key fields in the `BUSKEY` column.
 - TXTEMPORAL.
 This signifies an SCD2 type load.
 For this type the validity fields (valid from, valid to) should be specified in the `VAR_TXFROM` and `VAR_TXTO` fields.
 The table itself should include `VAR_TXFROM` in the physical key.
 The remainder of the primary key fields (not including `VAR_TXFROM`) should be specified in `BUSKEY`.
 - BITEMPORAL.
 These tables have two time dimensions - a version history, and a business history.
 The version history (SCD2) fields should be specified in `VAR_TXFROM` and `VAR_TXTO` and the business history fields should be specified in `VAR_BUSFROM` and `VAR_BUSTO`.
-The `VAR_TXFROM` and `VAR_BUSFROM` fields should be in the key of the actual table, but should not be also specified in the `BUSKEY` field.
+Both the `VAR_TXFROM` and `VAR_BUSFROM` fields should be in the physical key of the actual table, but should NOT be specified in the `BUSKEY` field.

 This is a required field.

 !!!
 Note
-    The support for BITEMPORAL loads is restricted, in the sense it is only possible to load data at a single point in time (no support for loading multiple business date ranges for a single business key).
+    The support for BITEMPORAL loads is restricted, in the sense it is only possible to load data at a single point in time (no support for loading _multiple_ business date ranges for a _specific_ BUSKEY).
 The workaround is simply to load each date range separately.
+As a result of this restriction, the EDIT page will only show the latest business date range for each key.
+To modify earlier values, a filter should be applied.

 ### BUSKEY